53

 – user1729

-May 5, 2013 at 16:20
+Commented May 5, 2013 at 16:20

 • 12

 $\begingroup$ The difference is that when visiting a professor's office, you know who's gonna answer.
 Here it may be one of the bullies among upper classmen looking for his breakfast victim.
 I don't know the ideal way of resolving this, and my own feelings about this are continuously swinging.
 The resentment towards copy/pasted questions is genuine.
 May be it is also about fear?
 Fear of the site that was once largely populated by people taking math seriously becoming overrun by a horde.
-More advanced questions getting buried under the pile of calculus questions? $\endgroup$ May 5, 2013 at 16:33
+More advanced questions getting buried under the pile of calculus questions? $\endgroup$ Commented May 5, 2013 at 16:33

 • 8

-$\begingroup$ @Jyrki: I have no trouble finding more questions that interest me and require non-trivial effort than I have time to think about — and being retired, I’ve lots of time to think about them. $\endgroup$ May 5, 2013 at 18:23
+$\begingroup$ @Jyrki: I have no trouble finding more questions that interest me and require non-trivial effort than I have time to think about — and being retired, I’ve lots of time to think about them. $\endgroup$ Commented May 5, 2013 at 18:23

 • 8